 The next important step is to patty them out and let them rest so that they don't shrink up the moment they hit the grill.
 This can be done up to 1 day ahead of time.
 Just remember to bring them to room temp for 15-20 minutes before cooking.

-The last tip I can give you is regarding grill temperature.
 Be sure to heat the grill well in advance.
 I always light my outdoor grill about 15 minutes before cooking so it can be nice and warm when I am ready to cook.
 Warm it on high and reduce the heat to low when you place the burgers on.

 This will ensure that it is hot enough to sear the outside, while gently cooking it and reducing the chance for flare-ups from the fat that will release.
 This method works for me every time and ensures no one eats a blackened burger.